What Are Level 4 Body Armor Plates? A Comprehensive Guide

 Ceramic plates are also strong and can stop high-caliber bullets.
 When hit, they shatter, absorbing and distributing the bullet’s kinetic energy.

 They usually contain materials such as boron or silicon carbide, which are extremely hard and efficient at stopping high-energy projectiles.
-However, they are more prone to breakage and are usually mixed with other materials to minimize the chances of breakage.
+However, they are more prone to breakage and are often mixed with other materials to reduce the risk.

 Composite Materials